Introduction to Hive Database

 - First Way: We need to drop all the tables that are present in the current database.
 Then we can drop the current hive database.

-- Second Way: If we want to drop the hive database without dropping the tables from the current database.
+- Second Way: If we want to drop the hive database without dropping the current database tables.
 Then we can use the “CASCADE” keyword in the drop query.
-With the help of “CASCADE”, we can drop the hive database without touching the internal tables of the database.
+With the help of “CASCADE”, we can drop the hive database without touching the database’s internal tables.

 Hive Drop Query with Empty Database